Skip to content

-In the world of minimalist and barefoot shoes, Tolos is a relatively new brand with their debut model the Archetype 1.0.
-After seeing and instantly being a fan of the Tolos Archetype 1.0’s appearance, I was excited to test them out.
+In the world of minimalist and barefoot shoes, Tolos is a relatively new brand with its debut model the Archetype 1.0.
+After seeing and instantly becoming a fan of the Tolos Archetype 1.0’s appearance, I was excited to test them out.

-For context, I’m a big fan of the Vivobarefoot Primus Lite III, and I’m not going to lie, the Tolos Archetype 1.0 is quickly becoming my go-to barefoot shoe over the Primus.
+For context, I’m a big fan of the Primus Lite III from Vivobarefoot, and I’m not going to lie, the Tolos Archetype 1.0 is quickly becoming my go-to barefoot shoe over the Primus.
 I do have a couple of cons with this model, though, which I’ll discuss below.

 Who Should Invest In the Tolos Archetype 1.0?